Kong/kong-auth-elements/README.md

 registerKongAuthNativeElements(options)
 ```

-Once the package is imported, it will automatically register all custom elements for usage.
+The register function will register all custom elements for usage as native web components.

-Wherever you want to utilze a custom element, simply include it just like you would any other HTML component, utilizing any props as needed
+Wherever you want to utilze a custom element, simply include it just like you would any other HTML element, utilizing any props as needed

 ```html
 <kong-auth-login